SmartMeshFoundation/Spectrum/README.md

 SmartMesh Chain is an [Ethereum-based](https://github.com/ethereum/go-ethereum) and use new consensus and new block reward for SmartMesh ecosystem devices and IOT.

-It is still in the development stage
+SMChain is still in the development stage